How India's stand-up comedians are challenging authority | DW | 26.11.2021

 "The 'national arrogance' has now not even spared a comedian who is performing outside India.
 This in itself is a joke.
 The thing that has changed drastically is the legitimacy this intolerance is gaining within the confines of our homes and that is the most disappointing part," Rajoura told DW.

-In the US, which has a long tradition of political comedy, former President Donald Trump came as a boon to late-night talk shows.
+In the United States, which has a long tradition of political comedy, former President Donald Trump came as a boon to late-night talk shows.

 During his tenure, the likes of John Oliver, Stephen Colbert and others hit home more sharply than the erudite editorials in the morning papers and TV channels.